nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

     ##### halfedge indices

     A dense 0-based enumeration of halfedges.
-Equivalent to the result of `HalfedgeMesh::getHalfedgeIndices()`.
+Equivalent to the result of `SurfaceMesh::getHalfedgeIndices()`.

     - **member:** `HalfedgeData<size_t> BaseGeometryInterface::halfedgeIndices`
     - **require:** `void BaseGeometryInterface::requireHalfedgeIndices()`